polyfy/polylith/readme.md

 Welcome to the wonderful world of Polylith!

-Polylith is a new way of thinking around system architecture, that puts the developer in the driving seat and the code in the center.

-Polylith is a way of organising code into reusable building blocks that are used to create systems.
+This tool is made by developers for developers with the goal to maximise productivity and increase the quality of the systems we write.
+Polylith can support any programming language, but here we target [Clojure](https://clojure.org) which is a powerful and simple functional language.

+A Polylith system is made up by simple building blocks that can be combined like Lego bricks.
+The main building blocks are the components.
+You can think of them as libraries that can be used everywhere.
+If libraries are frozen code, then components are non-frozen libraries.

+Those Lego-like bricks are easy to reason about and can can be combined into a single development environment, which allow us to work with all the code from one place.
+They can also be put together into deployable artifacts, like services, in almost no time.

-To better understand the principles and ideas behind it, we recommend you first read the Polylith [documentation](https://polylith.gitbook.io).
+To better understand the principles and ideas behind this [open source](https://www.eclipse.org/legal/epl-v10.html) tool, we recommend you first read the Polylith [documentation](https://polylith.gitbook.io).

-Organising code as a Polylith can be done manually, which was actually how it all began.
-With that said, there is no magic behind this way of organising the code.
-It's not a framework nor a library, just a simple yet powerful way to work with code at the system level.

-The reason we built this tool is to make life easier for you as a developer by making the work more efficient and fun.

 Enjoy the ride!